-The Progress Test in Science (PTS) is a test designed to assess each student’s attainment in science.
-It is tailored to the age of the student and measures their knowledge and understanding of science, as well as their application of this knowledge and understanding.
-Their ability to work scientifically is also assessed.
+The Progress Test in Maths (PTM) is a test designed to assess each student’s attainment in Maths.
+It is tailored to the age of the child.
+Mental Maths is included for students aged 8-14.

-The Progress Test in Science series consists of 7 tests.
-6 of these tests cover the age range 7 to 14+ years (PTS 8 to 14).
-There is an additional test for students aged between 11 and 12 years, which can be used as a transition test on entry to secondary education (Progress Test in Science 11T).
+The Progress Test in Maths series consists of 12 tests.
+11 of these tests cover the age range 4 to 14+ years (PTM 5 to 15).
+There is an additional test for students aged between 11 and 12 years, which can be used as a transition test on entry to secondary education (Progress Test in Maths 11T).

 Reports are set against national averages so that teachers can compare the results with those of schools across the country.

-The Progress Test in Science series gives teachers useful information.
-The tests results can help teachers:
+The Progress Test in Maths series gives teachers useful information.
+The test results can help teachers:

 - To identify students who need additional support or extension work

 - To identify patterns of performance and areas for development for the whole class